 So, when a parent of a student who

 is going on the Disney Trip buys an item, they are buying it for a 40%

 discount!
-Encore still gets paid for the item, but you get that money "back"
+The company still gets paid for the item, but you get that money back

 when it's time to pay for the trip.
 Not bad, huh?
 So even though it makes no

-difference to me or you in terms of fundraising or trip cost, you have the
+difference in terms of fundraising or trip cost, you have the

 opportunity to buy lots of nice foods for yourself or as gifts for your